explaingit

 TLDR

-A Vim plugin that brings Git version control into your editor, letting you run Git commands and review changes without leaving Vim.
+A Vim plugin that brings full Git integration into your editor so you can stage changes, write commit messages, browse history, and view diffs without ever leaving Vim.

 Mindmap